KaioFelps/inertia-rust/README.md

 # Inertia Rust

+> [!INFO]
+> You are currently seeing the documentation for **inertia-rust v0.2**, which is compatible
+> to Inertia.js v2.
+While it is not the default version of inertia-rust, refer to the **main**
+> branch to see the documentation for v0.1.

 A server-side Inertia.js adapter for Rust.
 Inertia Rust aims to interoperate with any Rust (micro-)framework and template engine, since a compatible provider exists.